cfifty/LazyBook/README.md

 ### Installing Libraries

 Setup is fairly simple, all we need to do is install several common python libraries.
+You can follow either of the following procedures:

+Option 1: In your command terminal, navigate inside of your LazyBook folder and type ```pip install -r requirements.txt```

-In your command terminal type the following:
+Option 2:  In your command terminal type the following:

 ```
 pip install bs4